Mashed Potatoes with Egg and Milk

 1. Step 1:

-How to make mashed potatoes with egg and milk?
-Prepare the products.
-Wash the potatoes well in running water from contamination.
-An egg can be taken of any size, and milk of any fat content.
-Choose high-quality, natural oil, without vegetable fats.
+How do you make mashed potatoes with egg and milk?
+Gather your ingredients.
+Scrub the potatoes clean under running water.
+The egg can be any size, and the milk any fat content.
+Choose good-quality, natural butter with no vegetable fats.

 2. Step 2:

-Put the peeled potatoes in a saucepan in which you will cook mashed potatoes.
-If the tubers are large, then cut them into 2-3 parts.
-Fill the potatoes with cold, clean water so that they are completely covered with it.
-Put the pan on the fire, add salt to taste and bring to a boil.
-Turn down the heat and cook the potatoes for 20-25 minutes until tender.
-The exact time will depend on the potato variety and the size of the pieces.
+Put the peeled potatoes in the pot you'll mash them in.
+If the potatoes are large, cut them into 2–3 pieces.
+Cover them with cold clean water so they're fully submerged.
+Set the pot over the heat, add salt to taste, and bring it to a boil.
+Lower the heat and cook the potatoes for 20–25 minutes, until tender.
+The exact time depends on the variety and the size of the pieces.

 3. Step 3: